RahulRJB/Obsidian-RJB/My Vault/Notes/Self Attention.md

 - **Attention** main idea is to add a bunch of New Paths from the encoder to the each step of the decoder, 1 per input value,  so that each step of the decoder can directly access input values.
 - There are many implementations of encoder-decoder model with attention, but this main idea remains the same and is consistent among all of them!

+- **One of the implementations:**
 - ![[Attachments/Pasted image 20240606194822.png]]
-- in other words we want a similarity

-score between the lstm outputs the

-short-term memories or hidden States

-from the first step in the encoder and

-the lstm outputs from the first step in

-the decoder

-and we also want to calculate a

-similarity score between the lstm

-outputs from the second step in the

-encoder and the lstm outputs from the

-first step in the decoder

-there are a lot of ways to calculate the

-similarity of words or more precisely

-sequences of numbers that represent

-words

-and different attention algorithms use

-different ways to compare these

-sequences

-however one simple way to determine the

-similarity of two sequences of numbers

-that represent words is with the cosine

-similarity
+- We want a similarity score between the lstm outputs, from the first step in the encoder and the lstm outputs from the first step in the decoder.
+We also want to calculate a similarity score between the lstm outputs from the second step in the encoder and the lstm outputs from the first step in the decoder.
+We do this using dot product.

-- nd since the score for go is higher we
+- In this example, nd since the score for go is higher we

 want the encoding for go to have more